Tech Stress – Now Available

 “An evolutionary approach to re-envisioning our relationship with technology–and reclaiming health, happiness, and sanity in a plugged-in world.”

 We are living in a hyper-connected world that provides enormous benefits to our daily lives, but there are consequences to our constant connectivity.
-In his latest book on sale August 25, 2020, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.
+In his latest book, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.

 The recent shift in work has people sitting more at the computer, trapped in seemingly endless online meetings/Zoom calls, or just looking at a screen without breaks.
 Leisure time often includes screen time even if we are unwinding with a movie (on our tablet) or scrolling social media feeds on our ever-present smartphone.